-Mr. Zander noted that the comparison of the coefficients of variation (CV) for the pendulum tests (page 35 of document GTR9-5-05) covers information that may be misleading: For the MCL elongation, the diagrams use a different legend than the other diagrams.
-This can lead to overestimating the test variances, especially when just having a short look onto the information provided.
-Indeed, scatter in test results is very small for the MCL elongation, Mr. Kolb agreed that it will be better to correct this and promised to provide a further revised version of the document.
+Mr. Zander noted that the comparison of the coefficients of variation (CoV) for the pendulum tests (page 35 of document GTR9-5-05) covers information that may be misleading: For the MCL elongation, the diagrams use a different legend than the other diagrams.
+This can lead to overestimating the CoV variances, especially when just having a short look onto the information provided.
+Indeed, CoV variances are very small for the MCL elongation, Mr. Kolb agreed that it will be better to correct this and promised to provide a further revised version of the document.
 This will be available as document GTR9-5-05r2.